DSC00069.JPG

 Fashion.

 I’m a Cancer sun, Scorpio moon & rising with a Capricorn North Node.
-A 3/5 sacral generator with a vessel of love incarnation cross.
-An INFJ.
-If you understand any of this, let’s be friends.
+Basically, watery af.

 I root all of what I do in the liberation of Black and Indigenous women, femmes, and gender-fluid folks.
 Period.